rashedmakkouk/dev-toolbox/content/how-to/windows/install-windows-subsystem-for-linux.md

 sidebar_label: Install Windows Subsystem for Linux
 ---

-Check out the official [Manual Installation Steps](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) guide.
+Check out the official [Manual Installation Steps][manual-installation-steps] guide.

 > Addititional steps to get the whole experience are explained below.

 ## Distributations

 Goto [Microsoft Store](https://aka.ms/wslstore) for a list of available Linux distributions flavors to download.

 ## IDE